BRITE-REU/programming-workshops/source/workshops/05_visualization/intro.rst

    -  Stack method works with the MultiIndex objects in DataFrame, it returning a DataFrame with an index with a new inner-most level of row labels.
 It changes the wide table to a long table.

 -  **unstack()**

    -  Unstack is similar to stack method, It also works with multi-index objects in dataframe, producing a reshaped DataFrame with a new inner-most level of column labels.

 -  **melt()**

    -  Melt reshapes the dataframe from wide format to long format.
 It uses the “id_vars[‘col_names’]” to melt the dataframe by column names.

-*Note: In R, it is useful to use the ‘tidyverse’ packages to reshape data*
+*Note:* In R, it is useful to use the ‘tidyverse’ packages to reshape data!

 Types of Plots
 ==============